 Did you find this article useful?
-Why not join the SPAB and learn more about historic buildings from our quarterly magazine Cornerstone or make a donation to support our work in protecting historic and fragile buildings.
+Why not join the SPAB and learn more about historic buildings from our quarterly publication for members, The SPAB Magazine, or make a donation to support our work in protecting historic and fragile buildings.

 Information on upgrading is available from English Heritage (including a guidance note on the application of Part L, free by phoning 0870 333 1181 and quoting code 50675).